tfenster/end2end/source/td19/4-networking.md

 Now open your browser and connect to the IPv4 address you just got, in my case http://172.27.8.251.
 You should see the default IIS start page.

-We already know that it doesn't work and what the reason for that is, but if you want to make sure: Connect to the small VM (I'll call it "client" from now on), disable Enhanced IE Security with the `Set-ItemProperty` command from above and try to connect to the same IP, which should give you a connection error.
+We already know that it doesn't work and what the reason for that is, but if you want to make sure: Connect to the small VM (I'll call it "client" from now on) and try to connect to the same IP, which should give you a connection error.

 Again, we already know it doesn't work and why, but if you want to make sure, try to connect to port 80 on the host.
 For that, run `ipconfig` on the host and note the IPv4 Address that starts with 10.1, not the one starts with 127.27.
 In my case, and very likely in yours as well, this is 10.1.0.4
 ```bash